Frank LaRose: Tenure

-2020 Primary Election

-Before the 2020 Primary Election, with COVID cases appearing in Ohio, Secretary LaRose took action to protect the health of voters and poll workers, including relocating polling sites away from senior living facilities, recruiting new, younger poll workers, and requiring curbside absentee ballot drop-off at the county boards of elections on election day during voting hours.
+Before the 2020 primary election, with COVID cases appearing in Ohio, LaRose relocated polling sites away from senior living facilities, recruited new, younger poll workers, and required curbside absentee ballot drop-off at the county boards of elections on election day during voting hours.

 On March 16, the day before the primary election, the Ohio Department of Health recommended all Ohioans over the age of 65 self-quarantine and Governor DeWine asked the Ohio Supreme Court to delay the primary until a later date (June 2), as the Governor or the Secretary of State lack the authority to move an election.
 Secretary LaRose proposed sending absentee ballot requests to every voter, followed by prepaid absentee ballots to those who requested one, with an in person election day on June 2.

 The Ohio legislature chose April 28 as the postponed vote-by-mail only election day with a bipartisan plan, approved unanimously by the Ohio House and Senate, including sending postcards to every Ohioan with instructions on how to apply for an absentee ballot.
 The plan also allowed for one secure drop box per county board of elections for voters to place their absentee ballots if they did not have time to mail them.
 On April 28, there were reports of long car lines outside county boards of elections as Ohioans who were not able to mail their absentee ballots the day before had to drop them off to make sure their vote counted.
 Mailed ballots were also taking longer, sometimes 7–9 days, to reach voters.

-Reelection campaign (2021–present)

-In May 2021, LaRose announced his bid for reelection in the 2022 Ohio Secretary of State election.